jimtough/java-8-sandbox/README.md

 Much of my code is organized by book chapter, as reflected by the Java package structure.

 I already have the OCPJP 7 certification, so I will be taking the Java 8 upgrade test.
 My code will be focused on features that are either new to Java 8, or existing features that I need to brush up on before I take the exam.

+Most of my code examples are written as JUnit test classes.
+I prefer to do it this way rather than coding a bunch of classes with a main() method as the book does it.
+I also use the JUnit assert family of methods to prove to myself that the API calls and built-in classes behave as I expect.
+The JUnit test classes are under 'src/test/java', which is standard for a Maven-based project.